A peek at some of the

 Art Class, Eastbourne

-Read the full article in the current issue of ingénu/e magazine here and for more details go to www.catrionamillar.com
+Read the full article in the Spring issue of ingénu/e magazine here and for more details go to www.catrionamillar.com

 pictured: Catriona Millar and ‘Dawn Chorus’